AI-Powered Predictive Analytics for Conversion Optimization

 - There are free tools out there too, for initial stuff and testing.

 - Train your ai model using all that data you collected.
+This is where the machine learning algorithms learn from your historical data to make predictions.

 - Validate it.
 Is it any good?
 Adjust as needed.
+This involves testing the model's accuracy on unseen data to ensure it generalizes well.

 - Then, get it working on your website and marketing.
+This could involve integrating AI-powered recommendations into your website, using AI for personalized email campaigns, or automating ad targeting.

 - Keep an eye on it. ai isn't "set it and forget it".